LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/problem-set/README.md

 If you forget how to use Vocaruem, please refer to the <a href="https://docs.google.com/document/d/19HIMxU_RtVV0PcGpuL71KmAoQh-KTgyPGpWWLcmwo58/edit?usp=sharing" target="_blank">Student Guide</a> section about Vocaruem.

 ### Get Started
 Start working on the <a href="http://cdn.cs50.net/2015/fall/psets/4/pset4/pset4.html#getting_ready" target="_blank">Problem Set 4 Spec</a>.
 You may have seen some of these videos already, but feel free to review them if you want a refresher.
-Go get em tiger!
+Go get em jaguar!

 ### Guidance
 **For Whodunit** - If you are color vision deficient (for example, "red-green color blind"): have someone else review your results each time you try something new!
 The results of this problem set are often very faint.
 Therefore, even “trichromats” will likely have difficulty discerning the results.